 WHAT IS FARMWORKER AWARENESS WEEK?

-National Farmworker Awareness Week (NFAW) is a week of action for communities and its members to bring attention to farmworker issues in our own communities.
-As well as to shed light on and bring honor to the important contributions farmworkers makes to our daily lives.
+National Farmworker Awareness Week (NFAW) is a week of action for communities to bring attention to the multiple challenges farmworkers face, as well as to shed light on and bring honor to the important contributions farmworkers make to our daily lives.
 We celebrate this week because:

 - Farmworkers feed the world